Helmets

 At the outbreak of World War I soldiers in the French army wore the standard kepi cap, which provided no protection against injury.
 The early stages of trench warfare proved that even basic protection of the head would result in a significantly lower mortality rate among front-line soldiers.
 Consequently, the French staff ordered development of a metal helmet that could protect soldiers from the shrapnel of exploding artillery shells.
 Since soldiers in trenches were also vulnerable to shrapnel exploding above their heads, a deflector crest was added along the helmet's axis.
 Branch insignia in the form of a grenade for line infantry and cavalry, a bugle horn for chasseurs, crossed cannon for artillery, an anchor for colonial troops and a crescent for North African units was attached to the front.
 Contrary to common misconception, the M15 helmet was not designed to protect the wearer from direct impact by rifle or machine gun bullets.
 The resulting headgear was credited to Intendant-General August-Louis Adrian.

-Back to UNIFORMS PAGE
+read more Back to UNIFORMS PAGE